-- 1. Concatenate the variables DUID and FAMID13 into a new variable (e.g., DUFAM13). - 2.
+- 1. Restrict the set of cases of interest to those where WGTRU13>0. - 2.
+Concatenate the variables DUID and FAMID13 into a new variable (e.g., DUFAM13). - 3.
 To create a family-level file, sort by DUFAM13 and then subset to one record per DUFAM13 value by retaining only the reference person record (RNDREF13=1) for each value of DUFAM13.
 If the analyst chooses to eliminate single person units from family analyses, it is also necessary to exclude records where FAMSIZ13=1.
 If aggregate measures for families are needed for analytic purposes (e.g., means or totals), then those measures need to be computed using person-level information within families and attached to the family record.
-For other types of variables, analysts frequently use characteristics of the reference person to represent family characteristics. - 3.
-Apply the weight WGTRU13 to the analytic variable(s) of interest to obtain national family estimates.
+For other types of variables, analysts frequently use characteristics of the reference person to represent family characteristics. - 4.
+Apply the weight value of WGTRU13 to the corresponding family-level record (all members of the family will have the same value of WGTRU13).
+These weights can then be used to obtain national family-level estimates.